getreu/stringsext/doc/source/stringsext--man.md

 **-q** *NUM*, *\--output-line-len*=*NUM*

 :   Set output-line-length in UTF-8 bytes.
 Length of the printed output line
-    in UTF-8 bytes (string-findings only, no metadata).
-The line-length is limited by buffer size (see `OUTPUT_BUF_LEN` in source code).
-There is no risk to set this to very big values: A value `NUM` bigger than `OUTPUT_BUF_LEN` is set to `OUT_PUT_LEN`.
-The longer the this line-length is, the fewer strings will be wrapped to the next line.
+    in UTF-8 bytes (string-findings only, metadata excluded).
+The line-length is limited by some internal buffer size value (see "`OUTPUT_BUF_LEN`" in source code).
+A value "`NUM`" bigger than "`OUTPUT_BUF_LEN`" is set to "`OUT_PUT_LEN`".
+The longer the line-length is, the fewer strings will be wrapped to the next line.
 The downside with long output lines is, that the scanner loses precision in locating the findings.

 **-s** *NUM*, **\--counter-offset**=*NUM*

- :  Start offset NUM for the input-stream-byte-counter as decimal or
+ :  Start offset NUM for the input-stream-byte-counter given as decimal or
     hexadecimal integer.
-This is useful when large input data is stored split in separate files and when these files are so big that they should be analyzed in separate **stringsext** runs.
+This is useful when large input data is stored split in separate files and when these files are so big that they should be analysed in separate **stringsext** runs.

-    Note: in general it is better to treat all input files in one run by listing them as command-line-parameter.
+    Note: in general, it is better to treat all input files in one run by listing them as command-line-parameter.
 Thus, **stringsext** concatenates the split input-files to one input-stream before analyzing it.
 This way it is able to even recognize split strings at the cutting edge between